 Historically, the market has bounced off these levels so most traders will be looking to trade as the historical price pattern suggests.
 However, there is a risk that the market could break out of these levels at some point, potentially causing a much bigger move if the JP Morgan Global FX Volatility Index is correct.

 While both situations are focused on the long-term, some traders will view lower time frame charts to look for early clues on where the market could go.
-In any situation, using the exclusive Admiral Markets volatility protection settings could prove to be very useful and can be activated in Trader's Room for Admiral.Markets, Admiral.Prime and Admiral.MT5 accounts, either live or demo.
+In any situation, using the exclusive Admiral Markets volatility protection settings could prove to be very useful and can be activated in Trader's Room for Trade.MT4, Zero.MT4 and Trade.MT5 accounts, either live or demo.

 With the potential of imminent record-breaking moves, how are you preparing to take advantage?